Skip to main content

 "High" vs. "Low" Food

-To demonstrate the ease with which a convenience operator can take an everyday product like hot dogs or potato chips and create a meal, the chefs were challenged to a live cooking demonstration to make a dish out of only the equipment and food one typically finds in a c-store.
+To demonstrate the ease with which a convenience operator can take an everyday product like hot dogs or potato chips and create a meal, the chefs were challenged to a live cooking demonstration.
+They had to make a dish using only the equipment and products one typically finds in a c-store.

 Zimmern created an accordion hot dog from packaged dogs and rolls.
 He augmented the plain dog by cutting it into a spiral to "allow all of the flavors to actually get into the dog."
-He then used a simple countertop griddle to create a pancake out of cheese, potato chips, salt and vinegar to give the hot dog an additional wrap within the bun, before topping everything with premade coleslaw and chopped scallions.
+He then used a simple countertop griddle to create a pancake out of cheese, and salt and vinegar potato chips to give the hot dog an additional wrap within the bun, before topping everything with premade coleslaw and chopped scallions.

 Chang even demonstrated the ways a cook can easily correct a mistake with what's on hand when he used the creamer to firm up his dough after adding too much water to it.